tomjohnson1492/documentation-theme-jekyll-multioutput/_docs/jekyllhowto/Theme Instructions/jekyllhowto-content-and-formatting.md

 *  You forgot to add the {% raw %}`{% include links.html %}`{% endraw %} at the bottom of the file.
 *  The Markdown referent you're using doesn't match the `ref` name in your sidebar data file.

-## Detecting broken links across the entire Dev Portal
+## Detecting broken links across the entire site

-To check for broken links across the entire Dev Portal, use the [Broken Link Checker tool](http://www.brokenlinkcheck.com/broken-links.php).
+To check for broken links across the entire site, use the [Broken Link Checker tool](http://www.brokenlinkcheck.com/broken-links.php).
 For URLs that are listed as containing broken links, go to the page.
 Then use the [Check My Links](https://chrome.google.com/webstore/detail/check-my-links/ojkcdipcgfaekbeaelaapakgnjflfglf?hl=en-GB) Chrome extension to identify the broken link on the page.

 ## Content re-use (includes)